jp1884/techvolution-vegas-baby/Techvolution_I_A_New_Identity/Techvolution-ANI.md

 We can fight better.
 We have God and justice on our side.
 We have cotton, metals, wood, powder.
 We have the brains.
 We have the hands.

 We print the manuals.
 Create loading drills.
 Make signal codes and telegraph keys.
-We hand them to our workers and our defenders.
+We hand them to our fighters and our workers.

-"To arms, boys"
+"To arms, boys".

-"Form up, men."
+"Form up, men".

-"For hearth and home."
+"For hearth and home".

-"I can't read, ma'am."
+"I can't read, ma'am".

-"I can't read, ma'am."
+"I can't read, ma'am".

-"I can't read, ma'am."
+"I can't read, ma'am".

 ### Hands On Learning

 I walk through the hospital one more time.
 It's true.
 The evidence is here walking, or dying, inside these walls.

-Doctors' ward: one in ten mothers dies of childbed fever.
+Doctors' ward: one in ten new mothers die of childbed fever.
 Midwives' ward: one in fifty.

 I watch the other doctors come from the autopsy room.
 Hands still stinking of death.
 They examine the mothers.
 Insert their fingers to check dilation.
-Some die three days later.
+Some mothers die three days later.
 Fever.
 Agony.

-I tell my fellow doctors: wash your hands.
-Use chlorinated lime solution.
+I tell my fellow doctors: wash your hands with chlorinated lime solution.

 "Quiet, Dr. Semmelweis, you Hungarian fool!"